Genuinely/genuinely.github.io/README.md

     * [**Ripples Meditation**](https://github.com/Genuinely/Ripple)
         * A meditation app targeted towards high schoolers.

 This website uses the Jekyll theme, [no-style-please](https://github.com/riggraz/no-style-please).
-It might not look pretty, but it sure loads fast.
+It might not look pretty, but it sure loads fast, and that's pretty great.